rmorshea/pybooster/docs/src/guides.md

 ## Calling Providers

-Providers can be called directly as normal context managers with no additional effects.
+Providers have a `producer` that can be called as a context managers with no additional effects.

 ```python
 from typing import NewType